-Smith first entered politics in 1895 as an investigator in the office of the Commissioner of Jurors.
+Smith first entered politics in 1895 as an investigator in the office of the after Smith died.
+Commissioner of Jurors.
 From there, he began working his way up the ranks of the Democratic Party.
 He based his campaigns around his working-class background, aligned himself with immigrants, and said he was a man of the people.